frontenddogma/web-development-glossary/manuscript/d.md

 DOM
 : → Document Object Model

+DOM clobbering
+: The injection of HTML into a web page with the goal of manipulating the DOM and escalating the injection to a cross-site scripting (XSS) attack.
+For example, one form of DOM clobbering uses an `a` element to overwrite a global variable for malicious purposes.

 Domain
 : An administrative grouping of multiple private computer networks or hosts within the same infrastructure.
 Domains can be identified using a domain name; domains which need to be accessible from the public Internet can be assigned a globally unique name within the Domain Name System (DNS).&nbsp;[†](#w-domain)